FACTBOX-Quotes from Trump, supporters at U.S. Republican Convention | Politics

 FACTBOX-Quotes from Trump, supporters at U.S. Republican Convention

-U.S. President Donald Trump kicked off the four-day Republican National Convention on Monday with remarks to Republicans who formally backed his bid for a second term, followed by the main event featuring speeches by "everyday Americans."
+U.S. President Donald Trump kicked off the four-day Republican National Convention on Monday with remarks to Republicans who formally backed his bid for a second term, followed by speeches by "everyday Americans" and rising figures in the party.

-Here are quotes from Trump's speech in Charlotte, North Carolina, and other speakers.
+Here are quotes from the day's events, delivered both live and pre-recorded due to the coronavirus epidemic.
 PRESIDENT DONALD TRUMP:

 "The only way they can take this election away from us is if this is a rigged election."
 "What they're doing is using COVID to steal an election.
 They're using COVID to defraud the American people - all of our people - of a fair and free election."